RayOfDaylon/Defcon/README.md

 Some game development topics covered:
 - Switching among different UMG screens
 - Using animated textures
+- Implementing object behavior with state machines
 - Mixing Slate with UMG
+- Simulating particle effects with widgets
+- Overriding UUserWidget::NativePaint to render 2D effects directly
-- Using a mediator to promote loose coupling
+- Using mediators and delegates to promote loose coupling
-- Using scheduled tasks to simplify things that must happen later
+- Simplifying things that must happen later by using scheduled tasks
 - Using metadata to customize object creation
+- Centralizing constant values in a preferences table

 If you prefer to just download a Windows binary to play the game, one is available at https://www.daylongraphics.com/download/defcon/Defcon.zip